 7. Customer service

-You can reach AvaTrade through phone, email or live chat.
-The response is fast via live chat, but not always on the phone.
+You can reach AvaTrade through phone, email, or live chat.
+The response is fastest via live chat.
+They are not always available by phone.

-Customer support is another highlight of Avatrade as a comprehensive FAQ will probably address most inquiries before you'll have to contact the broker itself.
+Customer support is another highlight of Avatrade.
+They offer a comprehensive FAQ.
+This will address most inquiries before you need to contact one of their brokers.

-AvaTrade offers 24/5 chat/phone support as well as social media portals and online form entry.
-It usually takes less a couple of minutes to receive an answer from a live representative.
-On email, we received answers to our emails within a day which is quite fast.
+AvaTrade offers 24 hour/5 days per week chat andphone support.
+They have social media portals and online form entry.
+It takes less than a couple of minutes to receive an answer from a live chat representative.
+On email, we received answers to our emails within a day.
+This was quite a fast response.

-Definitely, a standard in the industry as many other online brokers don’t have a phone support to start with.
+This is a standard leader in the industry.
+Too many other online brokers have no phone support.

-AvaTrade is regulated in six countries, including United Arab Nations.
+AvaTrade is regulated in six countries, including the United Arab Emirates.

-Although they have their global headquarters in the Republic of Ireland, they have a corporate structure composed of several entities which match their regular bases of regulated operations: Republic of Ireland, Australia, Japan, South Africa, and the British Virgin Islands.
-As of February 2020, AvaTrade is also regulated by Abu Dhabi's Financial Services Regulatory Authority.
+Their global headquarters are in the Republic of Ireland.
+Their corporate structure has several entities matching their bases of regulated operations.
+These include Republic of Ireland, Australia, Japan, South Africa and British Virgin Islands.
+Since February, 2020, AvaTrade is regulated under Abu Dhabi's Financial Services Regulatory Authority.

 - Australia: Ava Capital Markets Australia Pty Ltd is licensed in Australia by the Australian Securities & Investments Commission.

-- International: Ava Trade Ltd is a registered financial services company in the British Virgin Islands and is fully licensed and regulated by the British Virgin Islands Financial Services Commission.
+- International: Ava Trade Ltd is a registered financial services company in the British Virgin Islands.
+It is fully licensed and regulated by the British Virgin Islands Financial Services Commission.

 - Japan: Ava Trade Japan K.K. is licensed and regulated in Japan by the Financial Services Agency.

-- South Africa: As of 2016, AvaTrade is part of the South African market under the name ‘Ava Capital Markets Pty Ltd’.
-Regulated by South African Financial Sector Conduct Authority (FSCA No.45984).
+- South Africa: Since 2016, AvaTrade is part of the South African market.
+The trading name is ‘Ava Capital Markets Pty Ltd’.
+They are regulated by the South African Financial Sector Conduct Authority (FSCA No.45984).

 AvaTrade Final Verdict

-AvaTrade is obviously not the only online broker on the market.
-According to the user numbers, it is also not the most popular.
-However, it’s safe to say that it is a reliable and trustworthy company.
+AvaTrade is not the only online broker in the market.
+According to the user numbers, it is not the most popular.
+We think it is a reliable and trustworthy company.

-AvaTrade is easy to use and intuitive.
-Both the web-based platform as well as the app offer very good user experience.
+AvaTrade is intuitive and easy to use.
+Both the web-based platform and the App offer a good user experience.
 They are straightforward and uncomplicated to work with.

-We would also like to point out exceptional library of different educational material - even if you don't plan to trade on AvaTrade platforms, their tutorials and webinars are still worth exploring.
+They have an exceptional library of different educational materials.
+If you don't plan to trade on AvaTrade, their tutorials and webinars are worth exploring.

-We found inconsistent spreads one of the biggest drawbacks of the broker.
-Its inactivity fee is also above-average.
-The platform itself is far from bad, but still not as intuitive in comparison to some of the competition.
+One of their biggest drawbacks was their inconsistent spreads.
+Its inactivity fee is an above-average charge amount.
+The platform is far from bad, but not intuitive compared to some of their competition.

-All in all, we do recommend Avatrade for all kinds of traders - more or less experienced - but we also recommend that you first make an extensive analysis into all similar providers.
+We recommend Avatrade for all kinds of traders regardless of experience level.
+We recommend you conduct your own extensive analysis into similar providers.

-If you want to compare the AVAtrade platform with other brokers read more here:
+If you want to compare the AVAtrade platform with other brokers read:

 The mission of Business24-7 is to provide comprehensive, unbiased ratings and reviews of online providers.
 User experience, the mobile experience, customer service, costs and fees, security, the quality of trade executions, the products available on their platforms are all part of our six-month evaluation of a providers’s platform.
 The rating scale was based on thousands of data points that have been weighted into the scoring system.